Our shopping carts could become a little less full when thinking about the future, and bank accounts a bit smaller in the next decade.

 Photo Credit: Depositphotos.com.

-In the post-pandemic world, where every day we find a new COVID variant, as the healthcare industry is focusing more on developing treatments to deal with chronic diseases, the costs of research and development are expected to rise significantly.
+The healthcare industry is always working toward developing treatments to deal with chronic diseases, and the costs of research and development are expected to rise significantly.

 9. Cars